 Fact #6: You might pay a fee to transfer your balance.

-While the Chase Slate® doesn’t charge a balance transfer fee for the first 60 days, the vast majority of such cards tack on a fee equal to 3% to 5% of the transferred balance as a condition of your 0% APR agreement.
+While the Chase Slate® doesn’t charge a balance transfer fee for the first 60 days (after that, 5% with a minimum of $5), the vast majority of such cards tack on a fee equal to 3% to 5% of the transferred balance as a condition of your 0% APR agreement.

 That means if you’re transferring a $10,000 balance to a 0% APR card and choose a card with a typical 3% balance transfer fee, you’ll owe an additional $300 on top of your balance.
 While these offers can still be well worth it when you consider the interest savings alone, it’s crucial to factor these fees into your long-term debt repayment plan.

 A balance transfer offer isn’t the magical solution it’s sometimes made out to be.
 For these offers to benefit you, you have to follow the rules and take your debts seriously along the way.

 With the right strategy, you can easily parlay a balance transfer offer into the debt-free future you deserve.
 But if you’re not careful, you could wind up exactly where you are now – or worse.
 Before you move forward, read the fine print and arm yourself with as much information as you can.
 Chances are, you’re going to need it.

 - Best Balance Transfer Credit Cards of 2016

 - How to Save Money with a Balance Transfer

 - Five Steps to Take Immediately After Doing a Balance Transfer

 Have you ever completed a balance transfer offer?
 Why or why not?